H4RP3RK/milestone3_rcn/README.md

 ******MY OWN NOTES - NOT PART OF FINAL README******

 ## Questions
-How do I set up so tables link with each other?
 Queries.html
-- Need to show RCN Lead Name rather than RCN Lead ID App.py
+- Need to show RCN Lead Name rather than RCN Lead ID
+- How do I set up so tables link with each other?
+App.py
-- set up environ to protect password before pushing
+x set up environ to protect password before pushing
+- Can one @app.route send to two tables?
+Want to send to query and contact?

 ## Mandatory Requirements
 A project violating any of these requirements will FAIL